jessenovotny/customer-parser-v2/README.md

 ./CSVParser "customers-test.csv" "<optional_new_filename>"
 ```

-And the script will create a new file in the root directory named by the value provided as a second argument in the rake task or simply "parsed_customers-raw.csv" if no optional argument is provided.
+And the script will create a new file in the root directory named by the value provided as a second argument in the rake task or simply "parsed-customers-test.csv" if no optional argument is provided.

 Note: Tests were performed with data provided in the challenge description.
-If another file is to be parsed, it's headers should be adjusted to match that of the sample data located in `lib/asstes/customers-raw.csv`.
+If another file is to be parsed, it's headers should be adjusted to match that of the sample data in `customers-test.csv`.